Burkina Faso

 UDV = Union Démocratique du Voltaïque

-(Voltaic Democratic Union, 1947-58,
+(Voltaic Democratic Union, only

-Union Démocratique du Voltaïque-Rassemblement
+Démocratique du Voltaïque-Rassemblement

 Démocratique Africain (Voltaic Democratic Union-Rally

-for a Democratic Africa, 1958-1980, only legal
+for a Democratic Africa, 1960-66 only

 © Ben Cahoon